International Coordinating Council on Trans-Eurasian Transportation (CCTT)

-Presently the CCTT has more than 91 member societies from 21 countries, including railways of Europe, Asia and the CIS states, leading shipping companies, operators and forwarders, ports and stevedoring companies, state organizations, administrations and municipalities, telecom and marketing companies, security services and mass media.
+Presently the CCTT has 96 member societies from 23 countries, including railways of Europe, Asia and the CIS states, leading shipping companies, operators and forwarders, ports and stevedoring companies, state organizations, administrations and academia, telecom and marketing companies, security services and mass media.

-According to the Statutes of the CCTT, the President of RZD holds the post of Chairman of the Council on a permanent basis.
+According to the Statutes of the CCTT, General Director - Chairman of the Board of RZD OJSC holds the post of Chairman of the Council on a permanent basis.
 Presidents of freight forwarder associations that are members of the CCTT are appointed Deputy Chairmen.

 For more than 20 years history the CCTT has achieved a high international standing and has become an efficient international forum for networking and real cooperation between all parties involved in Trans-Siberian freight transportation.

-The Council participates in efforts of OSJD, the UIC, the UNECE Inland Transport Committee, the CIT, the EurAsEC, the ESCAP, the OTIF, the WCO and the UPU to create new technological norms and harmonize transport law, aimed at reducing barriers to freight transportation between Asia and Europe.
+The Council participates in efforts of OSJD, UIC, UNECE Inland Transport Committee, CIT, EAEU, UNESCAP, OTIF, WCO and UPU to create new technological norms and harmonize transport law, aimed at reducing barriers to freight transportation between Asia and Europe.